-Ice Fishing Tips and Techniques
+Ice Fishing Tips and Techniques: How to Ice Fish

 In many respects, ice angling differs from warm-weather fishing.
 Dropping a line in a hole you’ve cut in the hard water doesn’t demand much casting skill, and lure selection changes radically, too.
 And if you want a laugh, bring your winter jigging rig out onto the lake in July!

 But one thing holds true no matter the season: if you can’t find the fish, you can’t catch them.

 The ice gives you full access to the lake, but it’s not quite as easy as cranking up your outboard or creeping around a point with your trolling motor.
 Instead, you’ll need to drill hole after hole, plan out a strategy, and know–rather than guess–where the fish are schooling.
 Frigid temps and low oxygen levels alter fish behavior and understanding how these factors make a difference separates seasoned pros from average Joes.

 In short, it takes more skill, more knowledge, and more savvy to land crappie, perch, muskies, and pike throughout the winter season, and only the best anglers can catch their limit regularly.
 Want to join their ranks?
 Study up!

 We’ve put together a few of our favorite tips and tricks, and if you keep these in mind, you’re sure to have better luck.

 As the days grow shorter and the light dims, underwater vegetation starts to die.
 As it does, its decomposition depletes oxygen, which has a systemic effect on levels across the lake.
 Not only does that make fish more sluggish, adding to their cold-water induced torpor, but it also affects where they live and feed, too.